k1b0oka/k1b0oka/README.md

  How did you feel when you were announced winner?
- I was really happy and wasnt actually that shocked because during the voting I was getting information from people.
+ He was really happy and wasnt actually that shocked because during the voting I was getting information from people.
  So when I was getting information from people .
 So when I was announced victor, I expected it.

  Any challenges so far?
  so far the only challenge has been having to decide betweeen the students and teachers.
  It gets hard to make a decision that will make both parties happy without inconveniencing any of them.
  Any words of advice to your fellow students?
  Sometimes its better to listen to your heart and follow your instincts.
 Above all,pray to God and ask him to always help you.